s-ueno/Dapper.Aggregator/README.md

 # Dapper.Aggregater
-tried to add a DataRelation to Dapper
+tried to add a entity-relationship to Dapper

-you can get a defined entity relation using "QueryWith" method.
+you can get a defined entity-relationship using "QueryWith" method.
 I improve Criteria Pattern a little more and consider that I can easily make Sql.